-- Except as otherwise noted, the address of each such person is 90 Inverness Circle East, Englewood, Colorado 80112. - (2) For purposes of calculating the number of shares outstanding and percentage ownership, it was assumed that all 657,415 shares of EchoStar Class A Common Stock issuable pursuant to the Merger were in fact issued. - (3) Includes 1,125,000 shares of Series A Preferred Stock held in trust for the benefit of Mr. Ergen's minor children and other members of his family.
+- (1) Except as otherwise noted, the address of each such person is 90 Inverness Circle East, Englewood, Colorado 80112. - Includes 1,125,000 shares of Series A Preferred Stock held in trust for the benefit of Mr. Ergen's minor children and other members of his family.
 Mr. Ergen's spouse is the trustee for that trust.
-All of the Series A Preferred Stock is currently pledged to Lockheed Martin as security for the performance of certain of ESC's obligations under the Satellite Contracts.
+All of the Series A Preferred Stock is currently pledged to Lockheed Martin as security for the performance of certain of ESC's obligations under the Satellite Contracts. - (3) Includes: (i) 24,368 shares of Class A Common Stock issuable to Mr. Ergen upon exercise of employee stock options; (ii) 29,804,401 shares of Class A Common Stock issuable upon conversion of Mr. Ergen's Class B Common Stock; (iii) 410,847 shares of Class A Common Stock issuable upon conversion of